ameet123/xml_explode/README.md

                     (QuotePolicyListType) JAXBIntrospector.getValue(jaxbUnmarshaller.unmarshal(new File(XML_FILE)));
     ```
     The JAXBIntrospector is used since there is no `XMLRoot` element.
 And `QuotePolicyListType` is the outermost class.

+#### XSD Generation
+During XSD generation, we find that property name is nested in 'CommissionType'.
+This can cause issues.
+It causes JAXB to use *XMLElementRef* rather than *XMLElement*.
+This creates issues for AVRO Schema generation.
+As such we need to fix these issues,
++ Value - attribute by this name causes conflict.
+Although there are ways to get around it, it was cumbersome.
+At the moment, I changed the *Value* to *curValue*.
++ DateModified/DateCreated - This is duplicated with change of case in first letter. fixed that to be uniform.
++ CommissionType - in the generated XSD, this type had a `mixed` tag, which was causing JAXB to generate
+classes with *XMLElementRef*.
+Removing this generates *XMLElement*

+#### AVRO Generation.
+This project uses `jackson-dataformat-avro` for schema generation.